hasura/react-apollo-todo/README.md

 ## Run the React app

   Run `npm start` from the `react-apollo-todo` directory to start the TODO app.
-  > THe app runs on port 3000 by default.
+  > The app runs on port 3000 by default.
 You can change the port number, but you will also have to reconfigure the callback